• Planetary Health Histories: Developing Concepts

 omissions, especially in relation to Indigenous knowledge and structural inequalities.

-Funded by Australian Research Council Discovery Project DP220100624.
+Funded by the Australian Research Council (DP220100624)

 • Project team